A T E L I E R A Ï C H A A B B A D I for fashion, design, research, social practice • info [at] aichaabbadi.com

 With most of the garment workers as well as the workshop participants made up of young girls and women, we discussed how sewing was still regarded as 'women's work' and in many places one of only few options for girls denied of other opportunities.
 Yet sewing could also be an expression of solidarity and independence, as we learned through the slow craft of making 'molas' (a textile art form) of indigenous Caribbean Kuna women, transmitted to participants by guest artist Alexandra Bibiscus.
 Instead of anonymous, mass produced factory made clothes, the Kuna women stitch their own personal histories into each piece of cloth.

 As participants stitched their own pieces in quiet meditation, there was a shift in how the clothes were perceived: from disposable raw material on the morning of the first day, to pieces filled with personal histories and memories on the evening of the second.

-Neighbourhood workshops for participants of all ages, Berlin-Moabit.
-Collaboration with Dagmar Schwarz and Schulgarten Moabit.
+Collaboration with garment engineer Dagmar Schwarz and Schulgarten Moabit.

-Supported by Engagement Global with funds of the German Federal Ministry of Economic Cooperation and Development and Stadtteilkasse Moabit.
+Supported by Engagement Global with funds of the German Federal Ministry of Economic Cooperation and Development and regional fund Stadtteilkasse Moabit.